Artificial Knee Joint — everything you need to know

 - Thrombosis / pulmonary embolism (reduced by prophylaxis),

-- Blood loss / rebleeding,
+- Blood loss / post-operative bleeding,

-- Instability or patella problems.
+- Instability or patellar problems.

 Important point: professional perioperative care (anticoagulation according to risk, wound management, early mobilization) and good rehabilitation significantly reduce the risk of complications.

-Special information on unicondylar prosthesis (sled prosthesis)
+Special notes on unicondylar prosthesis (sled prosthesis)

 - Advantages: less bone removal, faster recovery, often shorter hospital stay.